Buried Cities

 Herculaneum

-Hike to the top of Vesuvius - From the Ercolano train station, take the Vesuvio Express bus, winding up the slopes of Mt.
+Hike around the top of Vesuvius - From the Ercolano train station, take the Vesuvio Express bus, winding up the slopes of Mt.
 Vesuvius.
-From the end of the road, it's a 15 min. hike to the top.
+From the end of the road, it's a 15 min. walk along a wide trail to the crater.
 And what a panorama!
-Click here for info and schedule.